saltukalakus/idiomatic-rust-snippets/src/patterns/structural/proxy.md

 The Proxy pattern provides a surrogate or placeholder for another object to control access to it.
 This can be useful for various purposes such as lazy initialization, access control, logging, etc.

-Here is an example of the Proxy Design Pattern:

 ```rust
 {{#include proxy/src/main.rs}}
 ```